exercism/java/exercises/error-handling/.meta/hints.md

 ### Practical implications

-You have to declare them in the [method signature](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) of any method that can [throw](https://docs.oracle.com/javase/tutorial/essential/exceptions/throwing.html) a checked exception and handle or rethrow them when calling any method that can call a checked exception.
+You have to declare them in the [method signature](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) of any method that can [throw](https://docs.oracle.com/javase/tutorial/essential/exceptions/throwing.html) a checked exception and handle or rethrow them when calling any method that can throw a checked exception.

-This is because checked exceptions are meant to be handled at runtime, ie., they are errors you can recover from.
+This is because checked exceptions are meant to be handled at runtime, i.e. they are errors you can recover from.

 ### Examples of where they are used